All Episodes

 And you reiterated that point.

-Yeah, uh I know, and but it was a garbage game.
+It was a garbage game.

-The Colts had gone 13-0.
+When the Seattle played the Colts, the Colts had gone 13-0.

-They didn't uh the their momentum had been lost.
+Their momentum had been lost.

-Uh I saw the Colts in that game.
+I saw the Colts in that game.

-The Colts really were never the same.
+The Colts really were never the same after they lost to the Chargers.

 Every team in the NFL is a real team.

-And and so Seattle's got these records and they've got these statistics and so forth, but most of their games against NFC teams.
+And so Seattle's got these records and they've got these statistics and so forth, but most of their games against NFC teams.

-That's an NFC team uh that they play, but that was the they've had some trouble with the Rams too, and the Rams are not no big deal, and the Cowboys weren't no weren't any big deal this year, and those are their those are their their two toughest games.
+That's an NFC team that they play, but that was the, they've had some trouble with the Rams, too, and the Rams aren't no big deal.

-Here's uh Gary in Painesville, Ohio.
+Here's Gary in Paynesville, Ohio.

-You're next, sir, on open line Friday.
+You're next, sir, on Open Line Friday.

 Hi.

-And you've been a big big inspiration to me over the years.
+And you've been a big, big inspiration to me over the years.

 She's probably a bigger fan than I am.